eosrio/hyperion-history-api/README.md

 performance indexing and optimized storage and querying solutions.
 Hyperion is developed to tackle those challenges providing open source software to be operated by block producers, infrastructure providers and dApp developers.

-Focused on delivering faster search times, lower bandwidth overhead and easier usability for UI/UX developers, Hyperion implements an improved data structure actions are stored in a flattened format a parent field is added to the inline actions to point to the parent global sequence if the inline action data is identical to the parent it is considered a notification and thus removed from the database no blocks or transaction data is stored, all information can be reconstructed from actions
+Focused on delivering faster search times, lower bandwidth overhead and easier usability for UI/UX developers, Hyperion implements an improved data structure actions are stored in a flattened format, transaction ids are added to all inline actions, allowing to group by transaction without storing a full transaction index, also if the inline action data is identical to the parent it is considered a notification and thus removed from the database.
+No full block or transaction data is stored, all information can be reconstructed from actions and deltas, only a block header index is stored.

 ### 2. Architecture